 Be wary of guests that try to extend their stay but want to settle the additional payment outside of Airbnb.
 Not only is this outside of Airbnb’s terms of service, but if you’ve already confirmed the extension and the guest doesn’t pay you, you’ll receive no money from Airbnb.
 And if something goes wrong at your property, your insurance may not cover you either.

 As a result of the Covid-19 pandemic, Airbnb took the responsible steps of introducing mandatory requirements for Airbnb stays.

 Guests and hosts that repeatedly violate the guidelines outlined in their 5 step process may face consequences such as account suspension or removal from the community.
 Provided you follow these steps as a host, you should be providing a clean environment for guests (although do check out our extensive guide on cleaning for Airbnb).

 If you’re nervous about catching Covid as a host, you may also want to ventilate the property and wear a mask whenever you are in an enclosed space.

 Beyond Covid-19 and avoiding potential scammers, hosting itself comes with its own potential pitfalls.
 Whilst hosting could generally be considered to be a safe activity, things can still happen to even the most diligent of hosts.
 Below, we’ve covered some of main pitfalls of hosting to be aware of.

 If a guest damages your property or gets injured, you get some degree of cover through Airbnb.
 However, many hosts are not aware that this does not give you full protection and most standard insurance doesn’t provide this either.

 At Pikl, we provide specialist Airbnb insurance built especially for hosts.
-Click on the link below to get a quote.
+Check out the link to find out more about why you may need extra cover, or click on the button below to get a quote for insurance.

 Bookings aren’t guaranteed